Halophilus/Close-My-Tab/README.md

 Currently, this extension must be loaded into Firefox as a temporary add-on via `about:debugging` for development and testing purposes.
 Future updates will include standard installation methods through Firefox Add-ons.

-## Contributing

-Feedback and contributions are welcome.
-Please open an issue or pull request in the project repository.

----

-This README provides a brief overview of the extension's functionality.
-Users and developers should refer to the extension's documentation and code comments for more detailed information.